jcbriones/ory-kratos-swift/docs/IdentityAPI.md

 import OpenAPIClient

 let id = "id_example" // String | ID is the session's ID.
-let expand = ["expand_example"] // [String] | ExpandOptions is a query parameter encoded list of all properties that must be expanded in the Session.
+let expand = ["inner_example"] // [String] | ExpandOptions is a query parameter encoded list of all properties that must be expanded in the Session.
 Example - ?expand=Identity&expand=Devices If no value is provided, the expandable properties are skipped. (optional)

-// This endpoint returns the session object with expandables specified.
+// Get Session
 IdentityAPI.getSession(id: id, expand: expand) { (response, error) in
     guard error == nil else {
         print(error)